A Guide To CMMC Level 2

 How do I know if I have CUI?

-When it comes to the CMMC framework, the scope of a CMMC assessment for an Organization Seeking Certification (OSC) is dictated by the flow of CUI throughout the environment.
-Properly identifying all the locations where CUI resides within that environment is critical for OSCs who want to successfully pass upcoming CMMC assessments.
+When it comes to the CMMC framework, the scope of a CMMC assessment for an Organization Seeking Assessment (OSA) is dictated by the flow of CUI throughout the environment.
+Properly identifying all the locations where CUI resides within that environment is critical for OSAs who want to successfully pass upcoming CMMC assessments.

 Classifying CUI can define the scope of an organization’s assessment so it is critical that it is done properly.
 For each classification, the amount of CMMC requirements that are applicable to the asset varies, and the determining factor for asset classification is the way in which the asset interacts with sensitive data.